ECB Compliance- An Overview

 In 2018 a notification was passed by the Reserve Bank of India – the Foreign Exchange Management (Borrowing and Lending) Regulations 2018 provides the scope for RBI in consultation with the government of India to make certain changes.

-Eligibility criteria for External Commercial Borrowings
+Eligibility criteria for External Commercial Borrowings (ECB Compliance)

 - SIDBI- Small Industries Development Bank of India;